-The moose is one of the tallest mammals in North America and the largest of all deer species.
-Unlike other species of deer, moose do not live in herds.
-Male moose, also known as bulls, grow antlers, which shed off in winter and grow in spring.
+The Moose is one of the tallest mammals in North America and the largest of all deer species.
+Unlike other species of deer, Moose do not live in herds.
+Males, also known as bulls, grow antlers, which shed off in winter and grow in spring.

-It is also believed that the word moose is derived from the Eastern Abenaki “moos,” which means “strips bark from the trees.”
-Captain John Smith, in 1616 wrote in his Description of New England that he saw “Moos,” a beast that was bigger than Stagge.
+It is believed that the word moose is derived from the Eastern Abenaki “moos,” which means “strips bark from the trees.”
+Captain John Smith, in 1616 wrote in his Description of New England that he saw “Moos,” a beast bigger than Stagge.

-In Great Britain, moose are known as elk, however elk (Cervus canadensis) in North America is a different animal.
-The word “elk” is devised from Proto-Germanic, from which Old English grew and mixed into other Indo-European languages.
+In Great Britain, Moose are known as elk (Megaloceros giganteus); however, elk (Cervus canadensis) in North America are different animals.
+The word “elk” is derived from Proto-Germanic, from which Old English grew and mixed into other Indo-European languages.

-In the continental-European languages, the different forms of the word “elk,” i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages means Alces alces.
+In the continental-European languages, the word “elk” is different, i.e., elg in Danish/Norwegian, älg in Swedish, alnis in Latvian, Elch in German and łoś in Polish languages is used for Alces alces.

 The dictionaries of the 18th century defined “elk” as a sizeable horse-like deer.
-However, in North America, Cervus canadensis (wapiti) is referred to as elk, a very different animal.
-In the American colonization period in the 17th century, the name of moose remained confusing because of its resemblance to wapiti.
+However, in North America, wapiti (Cervus canadensis) is referred to as elk, although very different animals.
+In the American colonization period in the 17th century, the name Moose remained confusing because of its resemblance to wapiti.

 Four subspecies are recognized in North America

-- Eastern Mosse, scientifically called Alces alces Americana lives in eastern Canada and the northeastern United States
+- Eastern Moose, scientifically called Alces alces Americana lives in eastern Canada and the northeastern United States.

-- Shiras Moose, scientifically called Alces alces shirasi, lives in rocky mountains of the United States and Canada, and
+- Shiras Moose, scientifically called Alces alces shirasi, lives in the Rocky Mountains of the United States and Canada .

 - Alaskan Moose, carefully called Alces alces gigas lives in Alaska and northwestern Canada.